-Research on the Prairies has found that clear changes in weed communities do not generally occur with adoption of conservation tillage seeding.
-Weed communities are more influenced by location, rotation and the growing conditions for the particular year.
+Research on the Prairies has found that clear changes in weed communities do not generally occur with the adoption of conservation tillage seeding.
+Weed communities are more influenced by location, crop rotation, and environmental conditions for a particular year.
 An Agriculture and Agri-Food Canada is a department of the Government of Canada. study at Rycroft, Alberta compared the impact of three tillage systems (conventional, reduced and A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. systems) on the weed population during early crop growth.
 The study found that the relative contributions to the size and diversity of weed flora are likely to be greater by common species under conventional tillage and by rare species under reduced and zero-tillage systems.
-No consistent increase in the weed population occurred with time under all three systems.
+No consistent increase in the weed population occurred with time among the three systems tested.

-Similarly, an Agriculture and Agri-Food Canada is a department of the Government of Canada. study at three Saskatchewan locations from 1986-1990 did not find any increase in perennial and annual grass weeds with zero tillage.
-This study also found that weed community changes were influenced more by location and year than by tillage system.
+Similarly, an Agriculture and Agri-Food Canada is a department of the Government of Canada. study at three Saskatchewan locations from 1986-1990 did not report an increase in perennial and annual grass weeds in zero tillage systems.
+This study also found that weed community changes were influenced greater by location and year than by the tillage system.

 Certain weeds (such as dandelion, narrow-leaved hawk’s beard and foxtail barley) can proliferate under A seeding method where the crop is sown into the field without any previous spring tillage operations. if not carefully managed.
 Given the environment found in direct-seeded fields, weed species with adaptation to residue-covered habitats will become dominant over species commonly found in conventional, cultivated fields.
-But research indicates that weed shifts are manageable by careful attention to rotations, herbicide selection and timing (especially pre-harvest glyphosate for perennials).
-Herbicide-tolerant canola systems have recently added effective options for improved weed control in direct seeded systems.
+But research indicates that weed shifts are manageable by careful attention to crop rotations and sequences, herbicide group selection, and timing (especially pre-harvest glyphosate for perennials).
+Herbicide-tolerant canola systems have allowed for effective options for weed control in direct seeded systems.

 Soil moisture and moisture use

-Increased soil moisture under conservation tillage is due to reduced evaporation from residue-covered soil as well as increased infiltration rates.
-In addition to increased spring soil moisture, an Agriculture and Agri-Food Canada is a department of the Government of Canada. study from Scott, Saskatchewan reported yield increases in A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. systems as well as moisture use efficiency increases in the majority of A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. sites 3.
+Increased soil moisture reserves under conservation tillage practices is due to reduced evaporation from residue-covered soil, as well as increased infiltration rates.
+In addition to increased spring soil moisture, an Agriculture and Agri-Food Canada is a department of the Government of Canada. study from Scott, Saskatchewan reported greater yield in A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. systems as well as greater moisture use efficiency in the majority of the A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. sites tested 3.

-However, in excessively wet years, canola growth, moisture use efficiency and yield can suffer under A seeding method where the crop is sown into the field without any previous spring tillage operations..
+However, in excessively wet years, canola growth, water use efficiency and yield can suffer under A seeding method where the crop is sown into the field without any previous spring tillage operations..

 Spring soil temperatures are often cooler under conservation tillage seeding systems than conventional tillage.
 Most of the western Canadian research studies have found that residue covered soil is up to two degrees Celsius cooler (daily average temperature) than cultivated soil.
-In some cases (sunny days), temperatures during midday can vary by five degrees Celsius.
-The colder soil is due to increased soil moisture (water is slower to warm up than air) and more heat reflectance by the residue.
-Although emergence is sometimes several days longer with A seeding method where the crop is sown into the field without any previous spring tillage operations. compared to conventional tillage, the delay usually disappears after canopy closure.
-Increased soil moisture usually improves yield in spite of the initial cooler temperatures.
+In some cases, for example, during days with little cloud cover, temperatures during midday can vary by five degrees Celsius.
+The lower soil temperature is due to increased soil moisture (water is slower to warm up than air) and more heat reflectance by the residue.
+Although emergence is sometimes several days slower under A seeding method where the crop is sown into the field without any previous spring tillage operations. practices compared to conventional ones, this delay usually disappears after canopy closure.
+Increased soil moisture usually improves yield despite the initial cooler temperatures in the spring.

-In most cases, the cooler soils will not hamper final crop stands or yield.
-Direct seeders often can seed shallower (where it is warmer) due to better moisture and this largely compensates for temperature differences.
-However, excessively wet springs can negatively affect canola growth and yield, partly due to temperature effects.
+In most cases, cooler soil does not reduce final plant stand or yield.
+Direct seeders can often seed shallower (where it is warmer) due to more moisture at this depth, which compensates for temperature differences.

 Frost damage to canola seedlings has been more severe on residue-covered fields when frost was followed a warm sunny day.
-The greater injury was likely due to lower heat radiation in the critical early morning period under residue-covered soil compared to bare soil.
-Pay very close attention to achieving uniform residue spreading, preferably with the combine, to reduce cold temperature problems and enable good ground opener performance and seed placement.
-Agriculture and Agri-Food Canada is a department of the Government of Canada. research in the Peace River region found that a narrow strip of bare soil over the seedbed can overcome most of the cold temperature and excessive moisture disadvantage of A seeding method where the crop is sown into the field without any previous spring tillage operations. in unfavourable situations.
+The greater injury is likely due to lower heat radiation in the critical early morning period under residue-covered soil compared to bare soil.
+Close attention to achieving uniform residue spreading, preferably with the combine, to reduce low temperature problems and enable good ground opener performance and seed placement is recommended.
+Research by Agriculture and Agri-Food Canada is a department of the Government of Canada. in the Peace River region found that a narrow strip of bare soil over the seedbed can overcome most of the cool temperature and excessive moisture disadvantages of A seeding method where the crop is sown into the field without any previous spring tillage operations. in unfavourable situations.

-Research conducted on the Prairies has reported variable success with conservation tillage seeded canola.
+Research conducted on the Prairies has reported inconsistent results with conservation tillage seeded canola.
 A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. or direct-seeded canola has yielded less, the same or more than conventionally seeded canola.
-The many changes in direct-seeding technology and variable weather effects make it difficult to apply some of the past research findings to the farm level.
+The many changes in direct-seeding technology and variable environmental conditions make it challenging to apply past research findings to the farm level.